ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

-# ReplicationPackageICSE24
-This is the replication package for the paper "Recovering Trace Links Between Software Documentation And Code".
+# Replication Package For Recovering Trace Links Between Software Documentation And Code

-We've integrated our new approach into the replication package of the ArDoCo approach, which is openly available at https://doi.org/10.5281/zenodo.7555194.
-As we created our implementation as an extension of ArDoCo, we continued to use ArDoCo's package names, which refer to the name of the research group that originally created ArDoCo.
-We would like to emphasize that this does not imply that we are ourselves members of that research group.
+## Abstract

+*Introduction*
+Software development involves creating various artifacts at different levels of abstraction and establishing relationships between them is essential.
+Traceability link recovery (TLR) automates this process, enhancing software quality by aiding tasks like maintenance and evolution.
+However, automating TLR is challenging due to semantic gaps resulting from different levels of abstraction.
+While automated TLR approaches exist for requirements and code, architecture documentation lacks tailored solutions, hindering the preservation of architecture knowledge and design decisions.

+*Methods*
+In our paper, we present our approach TransArC for TLR between architecture documentation and code, using component-based architecture models as intermediate artifacts to bridge the semantic gap.
+We create transitive trace links by combining the existing approach ArDoCo for linking architecture documentation to models with our novel approach ArCoTL for linking architecture models to code.

+*Results*
+We evaluate our approaches with five open-source projects, comparing our results to baseline approaches.
+The model-to-code TLR approach achieves an average F1-score of 0.98, while the documentation-to-code TLR approach achieves a promising average F1-score of 0.82, significantly outperforming baselines.

+*Replication*
+This replication package includes all used datasets, benchmarks, baselines, and approaches.
+The package allows to reproduce the evaluation results, as well as to apply TransArC to other projects.

-## Structure
+## Content

-Each folder contains a README.md file with instructions on how to run the code.
-The replication package is structured as follows:
+This replication package allows to:
-* pseudocode: provides pseudocode for the computation of trace links between SAM and Code
+* get additional details to the publication (pseudocode for the computation of trace links between SAM and Code)
-* ardoco+arcotl: contains the source code of ArCoTL and ArDoCo
-* baselines: contains the baselines used in the paper
-* data: contains the data used in the paper, including the textual software architecture documentation, the architecture models and the gold standards.
-* evaluator: contains helper scripts to evaluate the generated results
-* results: contains the results of the experiments
+* reproduce the complete evaluation results of "Recovering Trace Links Between Software Documentation And Code"

-## Requirements
-In summary, the following tools are required to run the experiments:
-* Python 3
-* Java 17
-* Maven 3

-In addition, we suggest a machine with at least 8GB of RAM.
+* replicate the evaluation results by applying TransArC (ArCoTL+ArDoCo) to other projects

-## Example
+## How TransArC Works

+TransArC is an approach described in "Recovering Trace Links Between Software Documentation And Code" by :warning: *TODO* authors + link to paper.
+TransArC combines two approaches: ArDoCo for linking architecture documentation to models and ArCoTL for linking architecture models to code.
+Thereby, TransArC bridges the gap between architecture documentation and code.

-This section illustrates the task of recovering trace links between Software Architecture Documentation (SAD) and code for the TeaStore project.
+This section illustrates an exemplary task of recovering trace links between Software Architecture Documentation (SAD) and code for the TeaStore project.

 ### Artifacts
 1. The source code of TeaStore is located here: [ardoco+arcotl/tests/tests-base/src/main/resources/benchmark/teastore/model_2022/code](ardoco+arcotl/tests/tests-base/src/main/resources/benchmark/teastore/model_2022/code).
 You can either use the code as described in the directory or you can use the acm file (JSON representation of code elements).